okta/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 - [The OpenID Connect Application Wizard](https://help.okta.com/en/prev/Content/Topics/Apps/Apps_App_Integration_Wizard.htm)
 - [How to assign a User to an Application](https://support.okta.com/help/Documentation/Knowledge_Article/27418177-Using-the-Okta-Applications-Page#Assigning)

-You will need the following values from your Okta OAuth 2.0 Application, both of which can be found on your Application's General tab:
+You will need the following values from your Okta OpenID Connect application, both of which can be found on your Application's General tab:

 - Client ID
 - A valid Redirect URI